jnalanko/syotti/README.md

 # Usage

+## Greedy covering

-For example, to compute a set of baits of length 120, allowing up to 40 mismatches, use the following:
+For example, to compute a set of baits of length 120, allowing up to 40 mismatches, covering at least 98 percent of the file `testcases/coli3.fna` (found in this repository), use the following:

 ```
-./bin/greedy -L 120 -d 40 -s input.fna -o ./my_result_path
+./bin/greedy -L 120 -d 40 -c 0.98 -s testcases/coli3.fna -o ./my_result_path
 ```

 This writes three output files: